Leilabd11/ElectrodePositioningAR/README.md

 - The avatar file used is **SlicedAvatar.fbx** (`Assets/Character/SlicedAvatar.fbx`).
 - Both the **avatar and the real person must align in the same position**.

 To achieve this alignment, a **QR Code-based positioning system** is used to place the avatar at a known and suitable position for the subject to stand.

+Additionally, the subject is wearing **IMUs (XSens)** that are connected to **MVN Analyze/Animate software**.
+This software tracks the subject's movement in real time, and the **MVN Unity Live Plugin** (located in `packages/com.movella.xsens`) is used to connect Unity with the MVN software, allowing the avatar to dynamically track the subject’s movements for better overlay accuracy.

 ## **QR Code Positioning**